GfSE/SAF-Specification/stereotypes.md

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#Context Function'>Context Function</A><BR><BR><BR>Context Function Specifies the fact that an Action or Task is expected to be carried out by an External Entity.
-The intention is to capture the expectations and to explicitly dissect the functionality.
-This must not be interpreted as an attempt for a behavior specification of an External Entity.<BR>Note: It captures valuable information and is the basis to reach agreement about the functionality at the system boundary by clarifying the expectations about what is performed by Context Elements.<BR><BR><BR>Usage in Viewpoints:<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Context Function'>Context Function</A><BR><BR><BR>Context Function: Specifies the fact that a fundamental action or task is expected to be carried out by an External Entity. <BR>Note: The intention is to capture the expectations and to explicitly dissect the functionality.
+This must not be interpreted as an attempt for a behavior specification of an External Entity.
+Capturing this valuable information is the basis to reach agreement on the functionality at the System boundary by clarifying the expectations about what is performed by Context Elements.<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
-[Context Function](developing-saf/concept/concepts.md#Context-Function)<BR><BR>Specifies the fact that an Action or Task is expected to be carried out by an External Entity.
-The intention is to capture the expectations and to explicitly dissect the functionality.
-This must not be interpreted as an attempt for a behavior specification of an External Entity.<BR>Note: It captures valuable information and is the basis to reach agreement about the functionality at the system boundary by clarifying the expectations about what is performed by Context Elements.<BR>
+[Context Function](developing-saf/concept/concepts.md#Context-Function)<BR><BR>Specifies the fact that a fundamental action or task is expected to be carried out by an External Entity. <BR>Note: The intention is to capture the expectations and to explicitly dissect the functionality.
+This must not be interpreted as an attempt for a behavior specification of an External Entity.
+Capturing this valuable information is the basis to reach agreement on the functionality at the System boundary by clarifying the expectations about what is performed by Context Elements.<BR>
 ## SAF_CounterClaim

 ### Icon

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#CounterClaim'>CounterClaim</A><BR><BR><BR>CounterClaim A party's claim is a counter-claim if one party asserts claims in response to the claims of another.<BR><BR><BR>Usage in Viewpoints:<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#CounterClaim'>CounterClaim</A><BR><BR><BR>CounterClaim: A party's claim is a counter-claim if one party asserts claims in response to the claims of another.<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
 [CounterClaim](developing-saf/concept/concepts.md#CounterClaim)<BR><BR>A party's claim is a counter-claim if one party asserts claims in response to the claims of another.<BR>